saltysystems/overworld/doc/protocol.md

 Generating the client library
 ---------------------

-Saline can automatically generate a client library in GDScript usable by Godot v3.x.
+Overworld can automatically generate a client library in GDScript usable by Godot v3.x.

 This library should be dropped into your scripts folder, along with your protobuf file.
 You will need to install the